Code-Institute-Submissions/First-milestone-project-45/TESTING.md

   - If the form has been filled correctly with a full email address and you click the ‘Sign Up!’
 Button then the page goes to the top and the form clears.

-- User wants to know even more information about one of the eco homes introduced on the home page.
+- As a user, I want to know even more information about one of the eco homes introduced on the home page.

   - Go to navigation menu bar and click on ‘More Resources’.
 Under the ‘Website Links’ There are three lists corresponding to the three eco home concepts, each list has five links which open up a new tab to an external link giving more information.
 All links open up into a new tab so the user doesn’t forget Greener Homes website and can go back to it easily.